KingaGrelewicz/Personal-Homepage/README.md

 You can check out the demo here: [Link](https://kingagrelewicz.github.io/personal-homepage/)

 ## Technologies

 During creating the website I was using Visual Studio Code,

 - Type Script
 - JavaScript
+- Router
 - Create React App
 - Styled Components
 - Hooks
 - ES6+ Features
 - Redux
 - Redux toolkit
 - Redux Saga
 - HTML

 The website was created to response correctly on desktop, tablets, and mobile devices thanks to using media queries.
-I used fonts available on Google Fonts, Sharing debugger and flexbox, grid.
+I used fonts available on Google Fonts, Sharing debugger and flexbox, grid, react-icons, react-transition-group.
 All repositories are dowload from GitHub Api using async await convention.

 ## Available Scripts